Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Group creation policy

-Maybe you want to let some users create their own resources in Office 365—for example, power users who have already been trained and are comfortable with Office 365 Groups and Teams.
+Maybe you want to let some users create their own resources in Microsoft 365—for example, power users who have already been trained and are comfortable with Microsoft 365 Groups and Teams.

 In this case, you might consider creating a security group containing only those users, and then running a PowerShell script to disable self-service group creation for everyone else.
 In other words, you might consider implementing a group creation policy.